Football in Sint Maarten: National teams history

 The men's national football team were regulars in the Caribbean Cup qualifiers from 1989 to 1997, even qualifying to the 1993 edition where they would draw with Puerto Rico.
 However, with football falling apart on the island, the national team essentially stopped in 2000, with only an unofficial small-scale match against Sint Eustatius in 2004.
 National football would return in 2016 for 2017 Caribbean Cup qualification and they've played fairly regularly since.
 Modern results have been poor, with the team firmly placed in League C of the CONCACAF Nations League, but further development is expected with KNVB support continuing.
 Youth football started with the 2013 CONCACAF Under-15 Championship and they've also competed in the CONCACAF Under-20 Championship qualifiers.

 The women's national football team has been considerably less active than the men, with three registered friendly matches to date.
-December 2019 saw them defeat Saint Barthélemy 5-3, November 2020 brough a 3-1 win over Saint-Martin club Juventus FC, and a 2-1 loss to Anguilla followed in March 2022.
+December 2019 saw them defeat Saint Barthélemy 5–3, November 2020 brought a 3–1 win over Saint-Martin club Juventus FC, and a 2–1 loss to Anguilla followed in March 2022.
 They are yet to play in any CONCACAF tournaments at senior or youth levels as of 2022.